 Sport and leisure

 The recruitment process

 Offshore oil and gas industry

 liferaft-15-thumb250Congratulations go out to our 42 intrepid officer cadets who braved the chilly and wet conditions to spend 24 hours in a life raft to raise much needed funds for sailing respite charity, Sail 4 Cancer.

 On Friday 13 March at 5pm the officer cadets climbed into three life rafts, where they spent the next 24 hours secured to two buoys in the River Hamble.

-Deck officer cadet Lauren Hookey, who took part in the challenge, added: “I have some of the most amazing, funniest memories of my time in the life raft”.
+Deck officer cadet Lauren Hookey, who took part in the challenge, added: “I have some of the most amazing, funniest memories of my liferaft4-15-250time in the life raft”.

 The total raised so far has reached £13,000 and it is the second year that our officer cadets have taken part in Sail 4 Cancer’s 24 hour life raft challenge, which raises funds to provide respite breaks for families affected by cancer.

 Sail 4 Cancer’s Fundraising Manager, Lizette van Niekerk, enjoyed working with the officer cadets and praised their enthusiasm for theliferaft5-15-250 charity’s work: “This challenge is one of the hardest and logistically most challenging, yet the students have come up trumps again and raised much needed funds for Sail 4 Cancer – this is going to make such a difference,” she said.